Unit Ceiling and Semester Limit

 • For students declared in a double major or more, the unit ceiling is 136 units.

-College credit earned before you graduated high school, including college exam credit (AP/IB/etc), will not be counted toward your unit ceiling.
+College credit earned before you graduated high school, including college exam credit (AP/IB/etc), as well as approved study abroad units earned from up to two terms (fall, spring, or summer), will not be counted toward your unit ceiling.

 Example